-- the simple and transparent identification and selection of beneficiaries; - education and awareness of administrators, staff and public in general; - strengthening of institutional capacities, i.e. the establishment, functions and powers of the institution responsible for paying benefits; - safeguarding the predictability and adequacy of benefits; - promoting human rights approaches in management, i.e. - in the use of technology including biometric data - accessibility of disadvantaged groups - languages spoken - non-discrimination by front line staff - "non-shame proof" management practices - ensuring privacy of data in data exchange and communication - 12

-- ensuring transparency and accountability in financial matters: - open procurement rules and - integrity of benefit payment systems - safeguards against corruption - appropriate fiduciary risk management for the prevention and avoidance of fraud, errors, maladministration - establishing a stable and regular funding base: clarifying funding sources and public financial management processes for funding that guarantee the sustainability of the scheme
+- The simple and transparent identification and selection of recipients - Education and awareness of administrators, staff and the general public - Strengthening of institutional capacities, i.e. The establishment, functions and powers of the institution responsible for paying benefits - Safeguarding the predictability and adequacy of benefits - Promoting human rights approaches in management, i.e. - In the use of technology including biometric data - Equity in access for disadvantaged groups - Accessibility of procedures for people with different disabilities - Languages spoken (including accessible communication formats for people with certain disabilities) - Non-discrimination by front-line staff - "Non-shame proof" management practices - Ensuring privacy of data in data exchange and communication - Ensuring transparency and accountability in financial matters: - Open procurement rules - Integrity of benefit payment systems - Safeguards against corruption - Appropriate fiduciary risk management for the prevention and avoidance of fraud, errors, maladministration - Establishing a stable and regular funding base: clarifying funding sources and public financial management processes for funding that guarantee the sustainability of the scheme

-It is therefore advisable, as a rule, to adopt legislation that will protect the rights and entitlements of social assistance beneficiaries.
+It is therefore advisable, as a rule, to adopt legislations that will protect the rights and entitlements of social assistance recipients.

-It has been debated if such national legal framework should apply from the start of establishing social protection schemes.
+It has been debated whether such national legal frameworks should apply from the start of establishing social protection schemes.
 One view contends that pilot schemes aim precisely at defining the design parameters before anchoring the national social protection scheme into Law.
 But the result is often that pilots tend to last and multiply in different shapes and forms without solid legal foundations and accountability frameworks.
-Another view argues that key defining nature and principles underpinning social assistance provision ought to be determined from onset as part of law, and implementation can be progressively done within the boundaries of those parameters.
-The latter needs to be defined ex ante on the basis of national evidence based dialogue including sound costing.
+Another view argues that the key defining nature and principles underpinning social assistance provision ought to be determined from the onset as part of the law, and implementation can be progressively done within the boundaries of those parameters.
+The latter needs to be defined ex-ante based on national evidence-based dialogue including sound costing.

-In reality some designs of social assistance benefits lend themselves better to human rights approaches, particularly ensuring the justiciability of rights, than others (see MODULE S&I), so a national dialogue and policy decisions on principles and approaches need to inform what pilots are suitable and adapted in the first place (decisions cannot be based only on the technical assessment and evaluation of "what works best").
-Therefore, a stance that is consistent with a human rights approach is that a legal foundation is necessary as soon as possible, laying out a full vision for what the system of complete rights must look like, even if schemes are implemented gradually to allow learning phase.
+In reality, some designs of social assistance benefits lend themselves better to human rights approaches, particularly ensuring the justiciability of rights, than others (see MODULE S&I So, a national dialogue and policy decisions on principles and approaches need to inform what pilots are suitable and adapted in the first place (decisions cannot be based only on the technical assessment and evaluation of "what works best").
+Therefore, a stance that is consistent with a human rights approach is that as soon as possible, a legal foundation is necessary to lay out a full vision for what the system of complete rights must look like, even if schemes are implemented gradually to allow for a learning phase.
 Laws and regulations can be subject to improvements and further specifications as countries learn and progress.

-Having said that, it can be argued that laws and institutions can fail if they do not generate sufficient credible commitment from national stakeholders; therefore evidence based and inclusive national social dialogue is critical to ensure ownership, more equitable outcomes and effective implementation of the laws.8
+Having said that, it can be argued that laws and institutions can fail if they do not generate sufficient credible commitment from national stakeholders; therefore evidence-based and inclusive national social dialogue is critical to ensure ownership, more equitable outcomes and effective implementation of the laws.7